colomoto/colomoto-web/content/news/2018/eccb/tutorial.md

 ---
-title: "Logical modelling tutorial at ECCB 2018 "
+title: "Tutorial at ECCB 2018 "
 date: 2018/09/09 08:03:46
 summary: Tutorial on sept.
-9th, 2018
+9th, 2018 (Athens, Greece)
 ---

 Tomas Helikar (University of Nebraska at Lincoln, USA) and Juilee Thakar (University of Rochester, Medical Center, USA) organized a one-day tutorial dedicated to Logical Modelling tools in the context of the